Social, Emotional and Academic Growth

 Once a week a music teacher comes to class for 20 minutes of music and movement activities.

-DCP is part of the Denver Preschool Program (DPP) and received a 4-star rating from Qualistar.
-Qualistar is an independent and objective rating system that measures the quality of the learning environment, the program’s family partnerships, the training and education of program staff, the adult-to-child ratio and group size in classrooms, and whether a program is nationally accredited.
+DCP is part of the Denver Preschool Program (DPP) and received a 3-star rating from Colorado Shines.
+Colorado Shines is an independent and objective rating system that measures the quality of the learning environment, the program’s family partnerships, the training and education of program staff, the adult-to-child ratio and group size in classrooms, and whether a program is nationally accredited.
 DPP is a tuition credit program for families and quality improvement resource for preschools.
 It is open and voluntary for all Denver children the year before they are eligible for kindergarten.